6 Convenient wrapper functions

 #' auto_select_size to FALSE and do not provide cutoff or max_num_clusts.)

-#' integer vectors; each vector contains the indices of one of the selected
+#' integer vectors; each vector contains the indices of the features in one of

 #' @author Gregory Faletto, Jacob Bien